oswaldderiemaecker/doc/_posts/2016-12-20-deploy-on-clevercloud.markdown

 ## Notes

 * This tutorial is an example and should not be used as is for production use.
+* A big Thank you to [Stéphane Jouvray](https://github.com/stephanejouvray) from [Interact-IV](http://www.interact-iv.com/) for the Apigility/ZF skeleton.

 If you like to know more about production configuration or have questions about this tutorial, don't hesitate to contact us using the chat button!